ItzFimes/itzfimes.github.io/index.md

-## Welcome to GitHub Pages
+### Welcome to G-engine server website

-You can use the [editor on GitHub](https://github.com/ItzFimes/itzfimes.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.
+This website would be mainly used for downloading new versions of G-Server that G-engine uses [editor on GitHub](https://github.com/ItzFimes/itzfimes.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.